On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Methodology

 \begin{itemize} \item \textbf{Jaccard overlap (Jaccard):} In social media, the friends and followers of a user can heavily influence the user's own beliefs.
 If two connected users appear to have similar or even identical social circles, this could point to very similar beliefs or behaviors.
 Therefore, given two connected nodes $u$ and $v$, and their corresponding sets of neighbors $N_u$ and $N_v$, the \textit{Jaccard overlap} of their edge is defined as weight $w_{uv} = \frac{N_u \cap N_v}{N_u \cup N_v} \in [0,1]$.

-\item \textbf{Power score (Power):} Given a node $u$, the $Power$ $score$ $P_u$ is defined as the ratio of the in-degree (incoming edges) over out-degree (outgoing edges), $P_u = \frac{inDegree_u}{outDegree_u} \in [0,1]$.
-The higher the \textit{Power score} of a node, the more dominant the influence the node receives from its in-neighbors in comparison to the degree that it influences its out-neighbors.
-However, for this measure to be applied as an edge weight, it has to be considered in a pairwise fashion.
-Therefore, given an edge from node $u$ to $v$, we define $P_{uv} = \frac{P_v}{P_u} \in [0,1]$ to capture $v$'s in-neighbor and $u$'s out-neighbor influence.
+\item \textbf{Power score (Power):} Given a node $u$, the \textit{Power score} $P_u$ is defined as the ratio of the in-degree (incoming edges) over out-degree (outgoing edges), $P_u = \frac{inDegree_u}{outDegree_u} \in [0,1]$, as the scores are ultimately normalized.
+The higher the \textit{Power score} of node $u$, the more dominant the influence it receives from its in-neighbors in comparison to the influence it applies on its out-neighbors.
+However, for this measure to be employed as an edge weight, it has to be considered in a pairwise fashion.
+Therefore, given an edge from $u$ to $v$, we define $P_{uv} = \frac{P_v}{P_u} \in [0,1]$ to capture $u$'s power on $v$.
+Qualitatively, $P_{uv}$ increases when $u$ becomes more influential or $v$ more prone to its neighbors' influence.

 \item \textbf{Weighted overlap (Weighted):} Given two nodes $u$ and $v$, their \textit{Jaccard overlap} $w_{uv}$ and their \textit{Power score} $P_{uv}$, the \textit{Weighted overlap} is defined as $Pw_{uv} = P_{uv} * w_{uv} \in [0,1]$.
 This metric combines the previous two weights. \end{itemize}